 This is a sponsored post written by me on behalf of National Restaurant Association Educational Foundation for IZEA.
 All opinions are 100% mine.
 Next time you go out in your town or city, look around at all the business old and new.
 What sticks out?
 Restaurants.
 There always seems to be a new one popping up.
 It signals constant growth and vitality.
 That means jobs; Restaurants: The Launchpad to Career Growth.
 The foodservice industry has always been dynamic.
 An ever-changing marketplace, awash with chances to grow your skills, your income and your long-term wealth.
 Nine out of 10 restaurant workers 35 or older have jumped up to higher-paying positions after breaking into foodservice.
 That is an unrivaled success rate. … [Read more...] about Restaurant Launching Pad

 If you have a work crush, you are not alone!
 We spend more time with the people that we work with than the time we spend with friends and family members.
 So, it should not surprise anyone that the workplace provides the fertile setting for romantic relationships to evolve.
 Sure, late night romances abound in watering holes, but most of those romances last as long as a Kim Kardashian-inspired reality show.
 Work crushes are the rule, not the exception.
 How do you deal with that loving feeling?
 You read books to help you navigate a work crush.
 What You Need to Know The best books to help you navigate a work crush focus on four central recommendations.
 You may not need to learn each of the four recommendations, but you should have the recommendations in mind every time a co-worker lights the flame of your passion.
 There is a Difference between Feeling and Acting You can enjoy a feeling, without ever acting on it.
-This may sound counterintuitive, as most people believe it's hard to … [Read more...] about Work Crush?
+This may sound counterintuitive, as most people believe it's … [Read more...] about Work Crush?
 These Books Can Help

 This is a sponsored post written by me on behalf of National Restaurant Association Educational Foundation for IZEA.
 All opinions are 100% mine.
 Choosing a career is hard.
 It’s even harder when the economy full of uncertainty.
 Sometimes the key is just to stop worrying and take the plunge.
 But which body of water is safest?
 According to the National Restaurant Association Educational Foundation it's restaurants.
 Your first job is fundamental to understanding the world of work.
 If and when you land a good one, that can set the stage for a lifetime of meaningful, enjoyable labor.
 Restaurants can provide that essential initial experience, since 92% of workers younger than 18 say that their first job was or is in the foodservice industry. … [Read more...] about A Restaurant Leap of Faith (Backed Up By Hard Numbers)